-Through our program at San Quentin State Prison, we offer an Associate of Arts degree in General Education, through our accredited university parter, Patten University.
-To earn the AA Degree, students must complete 61 semester units (20 classes) in the Humanities, Social Sciences, Math, and Science.
-Most courses are introductory and lower division, and are transferable to 4-year institutions.
+Through our program at San Quentin State Prison, we offer an Associate of Arts degree in General Studies, through our accredited university parter, Patten University.
+To earn the AA degree, students must complete 61 semester units (20 classes) in the humanities, social sciences, math, and science.
+Most courses are introductory and lower division, and are transferable to four-year institutions.
 The list of course requirements is below.
 Many can be fulfilled by similar or related courses.

 In contrast to widely-available correspondence courses available at a cost at most prisons, our courses are in-classroom and discussion-based, and offer transferable credits.